Resilience committee on health pressures | Scottish Government

 Resilience committee on health pressures

-Pressures on the system remain acute, despite a slight improvement in A&E waiting time statistics published this week.

-The First Minister heard updates on rates of respiratory illness, levels of hospital capacity and actions to alleviate delayed discharge.
-This includes a nationwide re-assessment of hospital patients who are clinically safe to be discharged, so they can be moved home or to a homely setting as soon as possible.
+This is the fourth time the Scottish Government Resilience Room (SGoRR) has gathered to discuss the scale of the of challenge and find solutions.

+The First Minister heard updates on hospital capacity, actions to alleviate delayed discharge, and the rates of respiratory illness.
+Statistics published this week have shown a continued improvement in A&E performance, although hospital occupancy levels remain high.

-The meeting was also attended by the Deputy First Minister, Health Secretary and other cabinet ministers, along with the Chief Medical Officer and senior representatives from NHS boards, COSLA, Integration Joint Boards and the Scottish Ambulance Service.
+She was joined by the Deputy First Minister, the Health Secretary and other cabinet ministers, along with the Chief Medical Officer and senior representatives from NHS boards, COSLA, Integration Joint Boards and the Scottish Ambulance Service.

-Health Secretary Humza Yousaf will also meet NHS24 recruits in Cardonald later today.
-The trainees are part of around 200 new staff who are set to join the service by the end of March, helping to ensure adequate resource continues to be in place to respond to calls from the public.

 The First Minister said:

-“There is no doubt that we are still seeing very acute demands across most of the health and social care system.

-“That means it remains important to continue to pursue every avenue to improve the flow of patients through hospitals, and to ensure people are able to safely leave when they are fit for discharge.
+“It is encouraging to see A&E waiting times are reducing, and long waits in emergency departments dropping, but significant challenges remain.

-“The measures discussed at SGoRR today are all helping to address these issues, but we remain indebted to the incredible efforts of staff right across the health and social care system for their commitment and hard work during this extremely challenging winter.”
+“We’re pulling every lever at our disposal to get us through this winter.
+Above all, I want to thank the incredible efforts of staff right across the health and social care system for their commitment and hard work during this extremely challenging winter.”

 Latest News from